DevSzurmanski/WeatherApp/README.md

 ## Features:
 - Easy check temperature and pressure in any city
 - Easy check forecasts with temperature, pressure and humidities in any city
+- On current weather page background depends on temperature

 ## How to start